ZhenyuZhangPhd/LaTex_NoteBook_zhCN/README.md

-template for Notebook in chinese, use xelatex to compile.
+template for Notebook in chinese(use ctex), use xelatex to compile.